-These containers are cute enough to leave out in plain sight, and the filter keeps odors in the bucket, where they belong!
+Some composting containers are cute enough to leave out in plain sight, and the filter keeps odors in the bucket, where they belong!

 Here are four great options:

-- Stainless steel (#1 on Amazon)
+- Stainless steel compost bin

-- White vintage herb compost bucket from World Market
+- White vintage herb compost bin

-- White ceramic compost bucket from World Market
+- White ceramic compost bin

-The solution: Try decorative “un”paper towels ...
+The solution: Try decorative unpaper towels ...

 Or, try a reusable replacement for disposable disinfecting wipes with this recipe from the blog Live Simply.
 These look pretty and smell nice!

-The solution: Check out these low-maintenance options.
+The solution: Check out some low-maintenance cloth napkin options:

-Store folded napkins in a basket or regular napkin holder on the table, then have a bag handy for tossing in used ones until you get enough to add to a load of laundry.
+Or, here’s another option for colorful cloth napkins from Amazon.
+Try storing folded napkins in a basket or regular napkin holder on the table, then have a bag handy for tossing in used ones until you get enough to add to a load of laundry.
 And for heaven’s sake — don’t iron them!
 For everyday use, napkins don’t need to be perfect!

-The solution: a hanging wet bag
+The solution: Try a hanging wet bag.

 The solution: Replace dryer sheets with wool dryer balls or homemade reusable dryer sheets.